Environment variables overview

 The modern solution import interface includes the ability to enter values for environment variables.
 This sets the value property on the

 You may remove the value from your solution before exporting the solution.
 This ensures the existing value will remain in your development environment, but will not get exported in the solution.
 This approach allows a new value to be provided while importing the solution into other environments.
 You will not be prompted for new values during solution import if the environment variables already have either a default value or value present; whether values are part of your solution or are already present in the target environment.
+More information: How do I remove a value from an environment variable?

 A notification is displayed when the environment variables do not have any values.
 This is a reminder to set the values so that components dependent on environment variables do not fail.